breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 ## How to Fork a Repository

-So you want to make your own copy of a repository, let's make a copy of the repository that we cloned in the example above [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello).
+So you want to make your own copy of a repository, let's make a copy of the one that we cloned in the example above [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello).

 The steps to fork the repository are the following: